mns-llc/2e.lc/README.md

 ## Concerned Citizens

 If you're here because:

- - you were redirected here, or
- - an unexpected script was run in your browser, or
+ - an unexpected resource was loaded by your browser, or
  - you have seen DNS traffic for 2e.lc, or
  - your console log has told you to go here

 Please reach out to us, either via personal contact information [on our site](https://mns.llc) or by opening a GitHub issue.
-We would be interested to hear what happened and will help to the best of our ability in *personal* (non-professional, you cannot hold us liable, we provide no warranty/guarantee/etc) capacity.
+We would be interested to hear what happened, and that would significantly aid our research!

 Our goal throughout all of this is to be transparent and trustworthy.
 This repository contains all of 2e.lc, including server-side scripts to ingest and parse data.
-If your site did load our script, it beacons a small amount of information back to us for diagnostic assistance.
+If a site you were on did load our script, it beacons a small amount of information back to us for diagnostic assistance.
 How much data?
 Hardly any!
-Certainly much less than the average advertisement.
+Probably much less than the average advertisement.
 The data we collect is:

- - a random ID (which is ephemeral - it doesn't stick around, and isn't tied to you)
+ - a random ID (which is ephemeral - it doesn't stick around and isn't tied to you)
  - the IP you connect to the internet with, and the country that IP appears to be in
  - the time of the connection
  - whether or the connection was made over HTTPS